cambyse/trajectory_tree_tamp/README.md

 # Run examples
 The examples are placed in the `apps` folder.

-The command lines indicated below assume the user is already in the correct folder.
+**Binary folder:** The command lines indicated below assume the user is already in the correct folder.
 The following table indicates the folder corresponding to each subproblem.

 | Example      | Binary Folder                         |
 |--------------|---------------------------------------|